cathieG/CodeT5/README.md

 ```shell
 cd CodeT5
 ```
-(3) Set up a virtual environment and activate it: (change according to your directory structure)
+(3) Set up a virtual environment and activate it:

 For macOS/Linux:
 ```shell